miyako/4d-plugin-help-menu/README.md

 ### Discussion

-Cocoa code is used for v14 and 64 bits.
+Cocoa code is used for v14 64 bit.
 Carbon code for older 4D.

+Evidently not working for 4D Cocoa (v16 64 bit).

 ---